JalalSayed1/OS-scheduler-algorithms/README.md

     python main.py -h

-# Thing I learnt when developing this:
+# Thing I learnt when making this:

  1. OS scheduling algorithms and how they work exactly.
  2. Developed my skills on OOP in Python.